opentensor/developer-docs/docs/glossary.md

 ### Subnet Weights

-The importance assigned to each subnet by the root network validators, used to determine the percentage allocation of TAO (τ) to each subnet.
+The importance assigned to each subnet determined by relative price among subnets and used to determine the percentage emissions to subnets.

 ### Subtensor